mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>

-CSS-in-JS is the result of the React community trying to enhance CSS for component systems.
-By honing in on a single use case we optimized the experience for both developers and end users.

-### What is CSS-in-JS?

-CSS-in-JS refers to a set of libraries that make it possible to write CSS in JavaScript.
-The most popular one is [styled-components](https://styled-components.com) (disclaimer: I am the co-creator), but there are [many others](https://github.com/michelebertoli/css-in-js).
+“CSS-in-JS” refers to a set of libraries that make it possible to write CSS in JavaScript.
+The most popular one is [styled-components](https://styled-components.com) (which I co-created), but there are [many others](https://github.com/michelebertoli/css-in-js).

-For example, here is what styled-components looks like:
+For example, here is what using styled-components with React looks like:

 ```js
 import styled from 'styled-components';